dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 Now, because the addresses are not all of the same size, it is impossible to batch them together; recall that all tensor elements must have the same lengths.
 But there is a trick: padding!

 The idea is simple; we add *empty* tokens at the end of each sequence until they reach the length of the longest one in the batch.
-For example, if we have three sequences of length ${1, 3, 5}$, padding will add *empty* tokens to the first two, 4 for the first and 2 for the second.
+For example, if we have three sequences of length ${1, 3, 5}$, padding will add 4 and 2 *empty* tokens respectively to the first two.

 For the word vectors, we add vectors of 0 as padding.
 For the tag indices, we pad with -100's.
 We do so because the [cross-entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html#torch.nn.CrossEntropyLoss) and the accuracy metric both ignore targets with values of -100.